 In my five guidelines for a good marriage, the first two will help correct the destructive patterns noted above.

 - We are teammates not opponents: Marriage partners must look beyond the “me” to the “us”.
 Marriage is based on togetherness and companionship.
 Teammates watch out for each another.
 We guard against forces that threaten our unity.
 Even our children must sense the priority of our relationship and learn to value and respect it.
 Children build much of their identity and security on the strength of their parents’ marriage.
 The potential changes in marriage and family require flexibility and a willingness to make adjustments to protect unity.
 Work together!
 You are on the same team!

 - We will value and respect each other – In a pre-marital meeting, the pastor who officiated at our wedding looked at me and said, “The graces you used to win her love, you must use to keep her love.”
 Wow!
-I have not always done as well as I should with that assignment.
+To my embarrassment, I have not always done as well as I should with that assignment.
 We tend to try harder to treat each other with value and respect when dating.
-As the years pass, complacency and a gradual process of taking each other for granted diminishes our commitment to love and respect.
+As the years pass, complacency and a gradual process of taking each other for granted can begin to diminish our commitment to love and respect.

 - To value and respect each other, we must stay “tuned in.”
 Encouraging words, well-timed compliments, thoughtful notes, a simple hug — these are little but meaningful ways to express value and respect.
 “I appreciate how hard you work around the home.”
 “I realize that your job has been stressful, how can I help?”
 “Thank you for______________.”
 These are ways we communicate value and respect.

 When life becomes demanding it’s easy to become complacent about the little things or to become easily irritated and irritable.
 We all struggle from time to time with these issues.

 Take a moment and reflect on specific ways you intend to fight off these patterns of destructive communication.
 Write them down and share them wither mate.